 Students will be assigned to homestays, both in Brisbane while at the University of Queensland, as well as in the Solomon Islands.

 While at the University of Queensland, students can take advantage of a wide range of cultural activities, as Brisbane offers a thriving arts and entertainment scene.
 Students can also take part in day trips around Brisbane, including the Gold Coast and Moreton Islands.

 On-site support for the program will be provided by faculty and staff of the University of Queensland.

 The course structure for this unique program is more fluid than you experience during a traditional semester.
 Some of the courses run consecutively, some concurrently, and the Capstone Research Project is delivered throughout the program.
 Course activities are primarily determined by location and knowledge progression.
-For example, the first course Global Environment and Health Issues
+For example, the first course From Global to Environmental Health

-helps you make a connection between health and the environment on a global scale, and the second course Methods in Environmental Science and Health Surveillance
+helps you make a connection between health and the environment on a global scale, and the second course Methods in Environmental Health and Science

 teaches you essential practical skills in environmental health and science assessment.
-You then apply the newly acquired global vision and practical training to the third, fourth, and fifth course.
+You then apply the newly acquired global vision and practical training to the third and fourth course.